For a lot of people, there seems to be a deeply rooted, universal resistance to quitting sugar.

 The issue with refined sugars and processed carbohydrates is they provide a pretty extreme amount of energy that is rapidly delivered to the body, and any time you’ve filled your body with more fuel than it needs, excess fat storage occurs.

-That’s not so bad every now and again but if you’re consistently swallowing sugary treats, your body will consistently be storing fat and never burning it, which not only sabotages your body goals but can increase inflammation in your body and make you feel fatigued, which encourages more cravings as you try and ‘pick yourself back up’.
+That’s not so bad every now and again but if you’re consistently swallowing sugary treats, your body will consistently be storing fat and never burning it, which not only sabotages your body goals but can increase inflammation in your body and make you feel fatigued, which encourages more sugar cravings as you try and ‘pick yourself back up’.

 And it’s not just body shape can be affected by a sugar-rich diet.
-Your appetite hormones can become confused, your metabolic disease risk goes up, energy levels and the ability to focus and be productive take a dive, while mood swings are more common and PMS more intense.
+Your appetite hormones can become confused, your heart disease risk goes up, energy levels and the ability to focus and be productive take a dive, while mood swings are more common and PMS more intense.